Jintram/fiji-plugin-image-difference/README.md

 2. perfect similarity
 3. intermediate similarity

-This can also be visualized by scatter plots:
+This can also be visualized by scatter plots between pixels of the first image versus corresponding pixels of the second image for each set:

 | Set 1 | Set 2 | Set 3 |
 | ----- | ----- | ----- |